ballerina-platform/lsp4intellij/README.md

     ```

-### 3. Adding configurations to plugin.xml
+### 3. Add configurations to the plugin.xml file

-  1. `IntellijLanguageClient` must be added as an application component.
+  1. Add `IntellijLanguageClient` as an application component.
        ```xml
        <application-components>
            <component>